Skip to contents

 Details

 The function performs an analysis for a standard SAR protocol measurements introduced by Murray and Wintle (2000) with CW-OSL curves.
 For the calculation of the Lx/Tx value the function calc_OSLLxTxRatio is used.
-For changing the way the Lx/Tx error is calculated use the argument background.count.distribution and sigmab, which will be passed to the function calc_OSLLxTxRatio.
+To change the way the Lx/Tx error is calculated use arguments background.count.distribution and sigmab, which will be passed to calc_OSLLxTxRatio.

 What is part of a SAR sequence?